 - Furthermore about the grooves, try not to miss any!
 I missed a couple and now the unwanted bits are permanently trapped inside my castle.

-- Many pieces look similar or symmetrical.
-THEY AREN’T. The differences are usually like in the positioning of the legs, the locations of the grooves.
+- Many pieces look similar or symmetrical, BUT THEY AREN’T. The differences are usually in the positioning of the legs, the locations of the grooves.
 Etc.

-- Many pieces come with folding lines.
+- Many pieces come with folding lines too.
 “Season” i.e. fold these before assembling.

-- Overall, the puzzle is well conceptualised and manufactured.
+- Overall, the puzzle is well conceptualized and manufactured.
 It’s also incredibly addictive once you get into the mood.
 Preparing the holes felt a little like therapeutic bubble-wrap popping.

 Not quite what I was hoping for.
 Now it feels a little crowded.
 I also had to retire Arahabaki.